Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 \subsection{Response time analysis}

-Given that the MSFQ policy is throughput-optimal, we would like to analyze the mean response time of a stable MSFQ system.
-To analyze $\E[T]$, we analyze the conditional response time of a small job or a large job given the phase in which it arrives.
+Given that the MSFQ policies are throughput-optimal, we would like to analyze the mean response time of a stable MSFQ system.
+To analyze $\E[T]$, we analyze the conditional response time of a light job or a heavy job given the phase in which it arrives.

-Specifically, in \Cref{thm:exceptional-first} we will analyze the conditional mean response time, $\E[T^L_1]$, of a large job that arrives in phase 1, and in \Cref{thm:excess} the conditional mean response time, $\E[T_{2,3,4}^L]$, of a large job that arrives in any of phases 2, 3, or 4.
-Similarly, we analyze the conditional mean response times $\E[T^S_{1,4}], \E[T^S_2],$ and $\E[T^S_3]$ of small jobs that arrive in either phases 1 or 4, phase 2, and phase 3, respectively.
+Specifically, in \Cref{thm:exceptional-first} we will analyze the conditional mean response time, $\E[T^H_1]$, of a heavy job that arrives in phase 1, and in \Cref{thm:excess} the conditional mean response time, $\E[T_{2,3,4}^H]$, of a heavy job that arrives in any of phases 2, 3, or 4.
+Similarly, we analyze the conditional mean response times $\E[T^L_{1,4}], \E[T^L_2],$ and $\E[T^L_3]$ of light jobs that arrive in either phases 1 or 4, phase 2, and phase 3, respectively.
 We also analyze $m_i$, the fraction of time the system spends in phase $i$.

 We then characterize the mean response time under MSFQ, $\E[T]$, as follows: